SameekshaKini/uchicago-msads-rag/README.md

 The system is evaluated using four complementary methods, each measuring something different.

-**Heuristic evaluation** runs instantly with no API calls.
+- **Heuristic evaluation** runs instantly with no API calls.
 It scores answers on whether a real answer was given (not a fallback), whether enough context was retrieved, keyword overlap between question and answer, absence of hedging language, and whether source URLs were cited.

-**BLEU and ROUGE** measure n-gram overlap between generated answers and reference answers.
+- **BLEU and ROUGE** measure n-gram overlap between generated answers and reference answers.
 BLEU measures precision (how much of the generated text matches the reference), while ROUGE measures recall (how much of the reference is covered).
 These scores tend to be lower than you might expect because GPT-4.1-mini paraphrases rather than copying the reference wording, which is actually the correct behavior.

-**LLM-as-Judge** asks the same language model to score each answer on five dimensions: correctness, completeness, relevance, clarity, and grounding.
+- **LLM-as-Judge** asks the same language model to score each answer on five dimensions: correctness, completeness, relevance, clarity, and grounding.
 Each dimension is scored 0-10 for a total of 0-50.
 This method captures semantic quality that BLEU/ROUGE cannot measure since it understands paraphrasing.

-**RAGAS** provides RAG-specific metrics: faithfulness (is the answer supported by the retrieved context?), answer relevancy, context precision (are the retrieved chunks relevant?), and context recall (does the retrieved context cover the ground truth?).
+- **RAGAS** provides RAG-specific metrics: faithfulness (is the answer supported by the retrieved context?), answer relevancy, context precision (are the retrieved chunks relevant?), and context recall (does the retrieved context cover the ground truth?).
 This is the most targeted evaluation for a RAG system because it evaluates both the retrieval and the generation together.

 ---

 ## Running the Project

 The entire pipeline runs in a single Google Colab notebook.
-Open `RAG_Pipeline_Final_v5.ipynb` in Colab and run the cells in order.
+Open `msads_rag_pipeline.ipynb` in Colab and run the cells in order.

 ### Credentials

-You will need to add three secrets in Colab's Secrets panel (the key icon in the left sidebar).
-Toggle "Notebook access" on for each one.
+You will need to add 3 secrets in Colab's Secrets panel.

 | Secret name | Value |
 |---|---|